 This just scratches the surface, so it’s worth comparing plans closely to see what you get for your monthly fee.

-Unfortunately though, you can’t use your own domain on the cheapest plan, you need to step up to the 2nd tier ‘Power’ plan for this option.
+You also can’t use your own domain on the cheapest plan – you need to step up to the second tier ‘Power’ plan for this option.
 This is a little frustrating as paid plans usually offer this as a standard selling point.
 On the other hand, there’s no on-page advertising, which is a big plus and keeps your website clutter-free.
 Especially important on a photography site.

 The real advantage SmugMug has over competitors is it is ready to help you sell straight out of the box!
 You can charge per photo download, create custom price lists for clients, and sell prints and gifts directly with no need for extra integrations.